cklein83/tournament/README.md

 # turnierplaner

-Organize your tournaments on the fly.# tounament
+Organize your tournaments on the fly.